 Reportable and Renderable Exception

-This is custom type of exception in which user can define report
+This is a custom type of exception in which the user can define report

 and render